Complete Guide to Vedic Astrology for Beginners

 - Place of Birth: City or town (used to calculate latitude and longitude)

 With these three pieces of information, astronomical software (like Swiss Ephemeris) calculates the exact positions of the Sun, Moon, and planets relative to Earth at that moment.
+You can generate your free kundli here — it takes about 30 seconds.

 What Does a Birth Chart Look Like?